Introduction

 Request Details: The HTTP Headers

 What does the browser actually send?
-Let's take a look at the actual HTTP headers:
+Let's look at the real HTTP headers:

 HTTP request from the browser: